 What drugs are being checked?

 Alcohol and marijuana are widely available, and are top suspect drugs for testing, being the substances usually associated with car accidents.
 DOT drug testing currently employs considerably more sophisticated technology for checking substance abuse than the traditional alcohol-detecting breathalyzer.
 The standard protocol tests a urine sample for the presence of five main categories of commonly abused substances.

 Even as the legal status of marijuana is constantly evolving in various ways from state to state, cannabinoids are surely among the substances being looked out for among safety-sensitive workers.
 However, it is principally delta-9-tetrahydrocannabinol or THC (and not the innocuous cannabidiol) which is being checked by urine testing.

 Opiate usage continues to be widespread, particularly in its various derivatives such as morphine, codeine, fentanyl, hydrocodone, oxycodone, methadone, heroin, and meperidine.
 While some of these drugs are legally manufactured, prescribed, and administered for pain management, they can diminish a user’s ability to operate potentially dangerous equipment and are thus disallowed in DOT workers in safety-sensitive tasks.

 Per DOT regulations, drug tests also look out for the presence of amphetamines like speed, methylphenidate, dextroamphetamine, and methamphetamine (which is commonly referred to as crystal meth or crack).
 Likewise, DOT drug testing checks for the presence of cocaine or coke.

-More information on DOT drug testing and how to ensure accurate and uncontestable test results is available on the Ovus Medical Product Page.
+More information on DOT drug testing and how to ensure accurate and uncontestable test results is available on the Ovus Medical Blog Page.